 For many overly excited pups, or nervous dogs who get anxious around fast movements, try routinely using a hand motion as part of your praise.
 Something as simple as a thumbs up can be an additional visual aid to help them understand their success.

 This will not only help your dog build confidence but it will strengthen your bond too.

 How Do We Treat Our Dogs?

 Treats for Training

 The most obvious reason for treating our pets is to train them.
-Training can encompass many different types of techniques, methods and philosophies.
+Training can involve many different types of techniques, methods, and philosophies.
 Positive reinforcement training is the best way to train, and treats make this type of training much more enjoyable for your dog.

 Treat training is not without its shortcomings, though.
 For most pet parents, a large part of their pet's training process is focused on their puppy years.
 As our pets age, we find it harder to find appropriate ways to reward our pets, and the value of treat training can diminish.

 Throughout their lives, we should be maintaining our treat routines by offering fresh and exciting treat options in a variety of ways.
 You can teach an old dog new tricks, or simply continue to reinforce the ones that they already know.

 As long as you are making them work, focus or exercise for the reward, then it's recommended to continue treating them into their senior years, although the type of treat may change.